 “We will make it work but as Mats is saying, for him it feels safer when he knows he can get out of the car by himself.

-“But there’ Mats saying for him it doesn’t feel safe that sitting that deep in the car, that he will not get out of the car.
-In this case he drives now he knows that he will get out of it.”
+“But there’ Mats saying for him it doesn’t feel safe sitting that deep in the car, that he will not get out of the car.
+As he drives now, he knows that he will get out of it.”

 Right now the FIA using a one-size-fits-all model for Certificate of Adaptations; one process for all cars that need changes to suit disabled drivers of all kinds, no matter the changes and how it impacts their legality to compete internationally.